dgknfordevelop/What-ToDo/README.md

 # Overview
-The main focus is on the ToDo application with a theme color change option and it additionally includes a digital clock and a counter.
+The main focus is on the ToDo application and it additionally includes a digital clock and a counter.

 ## Features
 * A digital clock
 * A counter
 * You can add and delete a line of note individually.
 * You can delete all lines of your note at once.
-* You can change the theme color from among the specified colors.
+* You can put a line through your every single note to show that you are done with them or however you want.

 ## Demo